Laica-Lunasys/LunaConomy/README.md

 propagate that work, subject to this License.
 You are not responsible for enforcing compliance by third parties with this License.

-An Òentity transactionÓ is a transaction transferring control of an organization, or substantially all assets of one, or subdividing an organization, or merging organizations.
+An ï¿½entity transactionï¿½ is a transaction transferring control of an organization, or substantially all assets of one, or subdividing an organization, or merging organizations.
 If propagation of a covered work results from an entity transaction, each party to that